ipld/specs/data-structures/cosmos/cosmos_state.md

     Right SMTNodeCID
 }

-# SMTLeafNode contains two byte arrays which contain path (key hash) and value (value hash)
+# SMTLeafNode contains two byte arrays which contain path and value
 type SMTLeafNode struct {
-    Path  Hash # this is the hash of the key for the value stored in the underlying state storage db Value Hash # this is the hash of the value stored in the underlying state storage db }
+    Path  Hash # this is hash(key)
+    Value Hash # this is the hash(key, value)
+}

 # SMTNodeCID is a CID link to an SMTNode